CRUSH SCHOOL

 Pick up that thriller or romance you've been eyeing ‘cause no one has to know.
 But also grab a book on kick ass teaching, because it will help you kick ass in the classroom.
 No pressure to dissect it, just let intellectual osmosis take effect.
 If you accidentally fall asleep with it on your face, consider it a deep dive into the subconscious, as your mind processes what you’ve read while you snooze and drool on yourself.

-I’ve recently enjoyed Storyworthy and Ultralearning and always come back and learn more about how humans learn best when I revisit Brain Rules.
+I’ve recently enjoyed Storyworthy and Ultralearning and always come back to and learn more about how humans learn best when I revisit Brain Rules.

 Master the Art of the Nap aka Cognitive Restoration